Audit & Assessment

 Grading System

-IDCA provides a robust and all-inclusive grade system where applicable components under review will be assessed against the seven (7) efficacies of Availability, Capacity, Resilience, Innovation, Efficiency, Operations, Safety & Security and scored individually through Efficacy Score Rating (ESR®) and collectively in a G-Level grading system.
-This applies to application, as well as IT, cloud and data center audit and certification.
-The combination of individual efficacy scores at a particular layer such as Compute, IT Infrastructure (ITI), or Site Facility Infrastructure (SFI), will render a G4® through G0® grade level status.
-G4® is the minimum compliance required by IDCA at every application delivery ecosystem stack layer, while G0® is the maximum achievable certification level.
+IDCA provides a robust and all-inclusive grade system where applicable components under review are assessed against the seven (7) efficacies of Availability, Capacity, Resilience, Innovation, Efficiency, Operations, and Safety & Security.
+Each is scored individually through the Efficacy Score Rating (ESR®) and collectively represented in a G-Level grading system.
+This framework applies to applications, IT, cloud, and data center audits and certifications.
+The combination of individual efficacy scores at a particular layer, such as Compute, IT Infrastructure (ITI), or Site Facility Infrastructure (SFI), will render a Grade Level from G4® through G1®.
+G4® is the minimum compliance required by IDCA at every Application Ecosystem® layer, while G1® is the maximum achievable certification level for a single data center or component.
+Grade Level 0 (G0®) is reserved exclusively for a topology of data centers, representing the ultimate achievement across an interconnected ecosystem.

 Grade 0